Alphagan P (Brimonidine Tartrate)

 Pregnancy and Breastfeeding

-Inform your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the possible risks and benefits of using Alphagan P 1.5 during pregnancy or while nursing.
+Inform your doctor if you are pregnant, planning to become pregnant, or breastfeeding, as they will help assess the risks and benefits of using Alphagan P.

 Drug Interactions

-Several medications can interact with Alphagan P 1.5, potentially affecting how well it works or increasing side effects.
+Certain medications may interact with Alphagan P, affecting its efficacy or increasing side effects.

 Alcohol & Driving